Medically reviewed by Aimee Paik, MD

 What is purging?
 It's a process where your skin is bringing dead skin cells and excess sebum to the surface of the skin.
 This can make it seem like you're experiencing more breakouts when first starting out on treatment.
 This typically takes a few weeks to a few months to pass, but healthier skin is on the other side!

-At Apostrophe, you'll receive a customized treatment plan crafted by a board-certified dermatologist all from the comfort of your own home.
+Through Apostrophe, you'll receive a customized treatment plan crafted by an expert dermatology team all from the comfort of your own home.
 They'll take a look at your medical history, photos, and skin concerns to find the most effective treatment for your facial acne, body acne, signs of aging, and more.

 The best part?
 Every acne treatment is formulated with science-backed ingredients (like our clindamycin benzoyl peroxide formula) to effectively target your breakouts.
 If you're ready to get expert treatment for your acne, get started today!